DavidGregory084/vertices/README.md

 ### Usage

-The library is published for Scala 2.13 only.
+The library is published for Scala 2.12 and 2.13.

 The artifact names resemble those of the original Vert.x artifacts.